Last Updated: April 4, 2018 at 12:50 pm

-Causes and Circumstances leading to the Civil War
+Causes and Circumstances leading to the US Civil War

 Though the Civil War in USA broke out in 1861 but slowly and slowly many events were taking place during the last so many decades which ultimately resulted in the tragedy of the Civil War.